omeka/omeka-s-enduser/docs/modules/hierarchy.md

 Depending on your site settings, underneath the hierarchy on these pages will be a list of all the item sets that are included in the full hierarchy, so that users can navigate to those if needed.
 (See the image at the top of this page for an example.)
 On site page blocks and on resources (items and item sets), this section will not display.

 !!! note
-	Public display will depend on whether the applicable item sets are added to the site as a resource.
-Note that item sets with visibility set to "private" will not be available to logged-out users; their place in hierarchies will not be linked and their items will not be included in counts.
+	Public display will depend on whether the included item sets are added to the site as resources.
+If an item set is included in a hierarchy but not added to the site, the text "(Private)" will appear after the label, and it will be unlinked with no resource count.
+In the image above, "Folder 2" is a public item set that is not included in the site.
+Item sets with visibility set to "private" will not be available to logged-out users; they will also display as unlinked and with "(Private)" after the label.
+They will appear as normal to logged-in users, and in hierarchies in the administrative interface.

 You can display hierarchies in two ways on your sites: